simpleinjector/Documentation/source/mvcintegration.rst

     **Warning**: If you are starting from an Empty MVC project template (File | New | Project | MVC 4 | Empty Project Template) you have to manually setup *System.Web.Mvc* binding redirects, or reference System.Web.Mvc from the GAC.

-The following code snippet shows how to use the use the integration package (note that the quick start package injects this code into your Visual Studio MVC project).
+The following code snippet shows how to use the integration package (note that the quick start package injects this code into your Visual Studio MVC project).

 .. code-block:: c#